dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 <img src="/images/deploy_rails/GCE-reset.png" style="width: 70%"><br>

-### 6. Copy Rails application to server and precompile assets
+### 6. Copy Rails application to server, bundle, and precompile assets

 In the case of using Vagrant the "webapp.tgz" file created should be first copied to the shared directory of the host machine extracted from the the